Ziva Vatra - home :: Odds and Sods :: Tools

 OEM part OEM part number Atten part number Notes

 Soldering station A55KJ AT938D (unconfirmed) Short of buying a complete AT938D and seeing if parts from the A55KJ work with it, this will most likely remain unconfirmed.
-There are so few parts for the A55KJ that it makes no sense to use them with the Atten station.
+There are so few parts available for the A55KJ that it makes no sense to use them with an Atten station.

-Soldering Iron A40KX AP-938 907 (unconfirmed) The A40KX uses a 2-wire ceramic heater core, which is the same as the 907.
+Soldering Iron A40KX AP-60/AP-938/907 (confirmed) The A40KX uses a 2-wire ceramic heater core, which is the same as the Atten equivalent.
 The A40KX also has a 5-pin connector, while Atten models come in 5-pin and 7-pin versions (7-pin is most likely for the 4-wire core, logically as it needs 2 more wires).
 The PDF Manual for the Atten has a page on the soldering handles, their heaters and replacement instructions.

 December 2023:

-As of now I've ordered replacement Atten Soldering Iron tips, a replacement soldering Iron (Atten calls it a "handle", model 907), and a replacement heater for my current iron.
+As of now I've ordered replacement Atten Soldering Iron tips, a replacement soldering Iron (Atten calls it a "handle"), model AP-60/AP-938/907 (I presume the three model numbers relate to the stations they are compatible with) and a replacement heater for my current iron.
 My tips are very worn out, and the ceramic core of my handle cracked years ago.
 I suspect that as a result of this the temperature control is not as good as it was when new, I generally have to set it to >250°C to even start melting my solder (which is 60/40 Sr/Pb split, with a melting point ~190°C).

 As I discovered that I can calibrate the display temperature, I also bought a digital thermometer so I can measure the actual tip temperature, which I will use for calibration.
 This should mean that the temperature displayed on the unit should match what the actual tip temperature is.